Updated January 15, 2022

-The design, when stitched on Congress Cloth is stitched using one strand of silk.
+The design, when stitched on Congress Cloth is stitched uses one strand of silk.
 If you are using 18 mesh canvas use two strands.

 The key to the charts is as follows: blue squares – blue Needlepoint Inc 325, red squares – terra cotta Splendor S925, green squares – gray Splendor S920